Statistical Inference with M-Estimators on Adaptively Collected Data: Introduction

-While in theoretical problems it is generally assumed that all interesting outcomes in bandit experiments are subsumed in the reward, in real life sequential decision making problems there are often a variety of additional scientifically interesting outcomes that are collected during the bandit experiment.
-For example, in the online advertising setting, the reward might be whether an ad is clicked on, but one may be interested in the outcome of amount of money spent or the subsequent time spent on the advertiser's website.
-If it was found an ad had high click-through rate, but low amounts of money was spent after clicking on the ad, one may redesign the reward for use in the next bandit experiment.
-One type of after-study analysis would be to construct confidence intervals for the relative effect of the actions on multiple outcomes (in addition to the reward) conditional on the context.
-Furthermore, due to engineering and practical limitations, some of the variables that might be useful as context are often not accessible to the bandit algorithm during the bandit experiment.
-If after-study analyses find some such contextual variables to have sufficiently strong influence on the relative usefulness of an action, this might lead investigators to ensure these variable are accessible to the bandit algorithm in the next experiment.
-Similarly, engineering and practical limitations might mean that the action space included in the current bandit experiment does not subsume the entire space of actions of interest.
-For example in the online education setting, not all interesting teaching strategies might be included as actions due to time constraints in implementing the bandit experiment.
-If it is found that no teaching strategies perform well in a particular context (context could include student's background, student's recent progress, etc.), it may make sense to develop new teaching strategies that are specifically designed to do better in that context.
-As discussed above, we can gain scientific knowledge from bandit data by constructing confidence intervals and hypothesis tests for unknown quantities such as the effect of the actions on outcomes in different contexts.
-Unfortunately, standard statistical methods developed for independently collected data fail to provide valid inference when applied to bandit data.
-For example, on data collected with common bandit algorithms, the sample mean of rewards from an arm fails to converge uniformly in distribution, which precludes use of this distribution in constructing uniformly valid confidence intervals \citep{athey,deshpande,zhang2020inference}.
+There are a variety of between-experiment learning questions encountered in real-life applications of bandit algorithms.
+For example, in real-life sequential decision-making problems there are often a number of additional scientifically interesting outcomes besides the reward that are collected during the experiment.
+In the online advertising setting, the reward might be whether an ad is clicked on, but one may be interested in the outcome of amount of money spent or the subsequent time spent on the advertiser's website.
+If it was found that an ad had high click-through rate, but low amounts of money was spent after clicking on the ad, one may redesign the reward used in the next bandit experiment.
+One type of statistical analysis would be to construct confidence intervals for the relative effect of the actions on multiple outcomes (in addition to the reward) conditional on the context.
+Furthermore, due to engineering and practical limitations, some of the variables that might be useful as context are often not accessible to the bandit algorithm online.
+If after-study analyses find some such contextual variables to have sufficiently strong influence on the relative usefulness of an action, this might lead investigators to ensure these variables are accessible to the bandit algorithm in the next experiment.